 Vehicle / Access to PMC

-- It is the responsibility of all Student(s) entering the campus to register their guest(s) with Campus Safety at all times.
-All Students, parents and visitors are required to come to a complete stop at the front booth and must present their Pine Manor College Identification Card, a valid state license, or a stat-issued I.D. card.
+It is the responsibility of all Student(s) entering the campus to register their guest(s) with Campus Safety at all times.
+All Students, parents and visitors are required to come to a complete stop at the front booth and must present their Pine Manor College Identification Card, a valid state license, or a state-issued I.D. card.
 The officer will make a copy of each I.D. and enter the date, time, and destination.
 Caution: the gate at the front booth comes down automatically after each vehicle passes through.

-NOTE: It is the responsibility of each student in the vehicle to ensure that any a guest in the vehicle is properly signed in with campus Safety.
+NOTE: It is the responsibility of each student in the vehicle to ensure that any guest in the vehicle is properly signed in with Campus Safety.
 Students are reminded that it is also their responsibility to monitor the activity and conduct of their guest(s) at all times while they are on campus.
-All guest are required to park in the Guest Parking Lot and must properly display a valid parking pass.
+All guests are required to park in the Guest Parking Lot and must properly display a valid parking pass.
 Any vehicle in violation is subject to be ticketed and / or towed at the owner's expense.

 The PMC Guest Policy and "Announce Your Guest(s)" form was revised May 2008.